 Whether someone wants to admit it or not, the Internet is flooded with web pages, portals, marketplaces, and any type of content platforms really.
 The customer, who’s looking for a specific product or service is spoiled with choice.
 Now it’s an entrepreneur’s duty to stand out from the crowd and convince the client to pick a particular brand and stick with it in the future.
 That is why establishing a trusted brand is not an option but one of the essentials.

 Websites or web apps get judged by the customer.
 That’s why click-off rates are so high.
 The research held by Carleton University in Canada, which was later confirmed by the study taken by Google, shows that the visitors form an opinion about the webpage within 17 to 50 ms. Yes. that’s less than a second.
 Sure, the customer will stay on the page for a little longer, but people know how generic websites look and can tell the difference if the page was custom-made.
-These days pages created via a website constructor (aka websites that anyone can do) may seem like the business owner didn’t care to make some effort to impress the customer.
+These days pages created via a website constructor (aka websites that anyone can do, solutions you don't need to hire a web developer for) may seem like the business owner didn’t care to make some effort to impress the customer.
 Is that the first impression you’d like to make?

 This brings up the next point.
 What if you’re not satisfied with the way DIY websites look?
 What if you have a specific design in mind and you need to convert that beautiful image into a web solution that will benefit your business?
-Building a product with a unique design you will need a helping hand.
+Building a product with a unique design you will need a helping hand, you'll need to hire a web developer.
 If you want the final product to be efficient, of course.

 But it’s not only about the visuals and the client’s behavioral psychology.
 There still are some things you can not do yourself unless you’re a web developer.
 Complex solution development will definitely require professional help.
 And by complex, we don’t mean a top-secret project for the space engineering industry.
 Consider hiring a web developer if you’d like to launch an e-commerce website or app, any enterprise software, a platform that will have more than a couple of static pages.

-Another thing you can’t cover on your own is figuring out the best way to compose a website or a web app.
+Another thing you can’t cover on your own and might need to hire a web developer is figuring out the best way to compose a website or a web app.
 It takes a village to calculate the business logic and the most suitable UI to provide the future customer with the best user experience.
 That’s the only way to get the conversions.
 The pages may look good from the aesthetic point of view, but are they comfortable to navigate?
 Is the interface intuitive and sleek?
 Is everything organized to push the client towards the product or service you sell?
 The web development team takes care of that.
 Do you need to waste your time figuring those things out by yourself?

 Types of web developers and how to figure out which one you need

 If you’ve come to the conclusion that hiring a professional web developer may be useful, it’s vital to know what to look for.
-There are three types of developers out there and depending on your business needs you may be searching for a specific one.
+There are three types of developers out there and depending on your business needs you may be looking to hire a web developer with specific skills.

 - front-end guru